-Reedy Creek Improvement District (RCID) is pleased to present the 2022 Annual Water Quality Report.
-We want to keep you informed about the excellent water and services we have delivered to you over the past year.
+Central Florida Tourism Oversight District (CFTOD) is pleased to present the 2023 Annual Water Quality Report.
+We want to keep you informed of the excellent water and services delivered to you over the past year.
 Included are details about the source of your water, what it contains, and how it compares to standards set by regulatory agencies.
-Our constant provide information about any potential sources of contamination in the vicinity of our wells.
-There are 9 potential sources of contamination identified for this system with a low susceptibility level.
-The assessment results are available on the FDEP SWAPP website at https://fldep.dep.state.fl.us/swapp/ or they can be obtained from the water department at 407-824-4841.
+Our constant goal is to provide a safe and dependable supply of drinking water.

-Our water source is ground water from wells that is chlorinated for disinfection purposes.
+Our water source is ground water from wells that are chlorinated for disinfection purposes.
 Drinking water is supplied from 8 wells that are strategically located throughout the property.
 These wells range from 340 to 900 feet deep and draw water from the Upper Floridan Aquifer.
 This report shows our water quality results and what they mean.